Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/GPS_Module_For_XIAO/L76K_GNSS_Module.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/GPS_Module/L76K/gnss-output.png" style={{width:800, height:'auto'}}/></div>

+This code uses the TinyGPSPlus library to read data from the L76K GNSS module via a serial connection and displays valid location information and date/time on the serial monitor.

+## Configuration

-##### Change the behaviour of LED
+### Example 1: Change the behaviour of LED

 This section demonstrates how to control a green LED using Arduino by sending specific hexadecimal commands through serial communication.
-The example provided below will show you how to turn off the LED and then return it to its normal blinking state.
+The example provided below shows how to turn off the LED and then return it to its normal blinking state.

 ```cpp
 static const int RXPin = D7, TXPin = D6;
 static const uint32_t GPSBaud = 9600;
 SoftwareSerial SerialGNSS(RXPin, TXPin);

 void setup() {
   SerialGNSS.begin(GPSBaud);